trilobite-poetry/trilobite-poetry.github.io/issues/_current/kobor.md

 ---

 Don't write God's name on it.
-Put some suncream; grapeseed aromas
+Put some sun cream; grapeseed aromas

 mixing with the bitter smell of the grape leaves.
 I write his name